-Winners receive cash prizes from the estate of Sydney Taylor, author of the All-of-a-Kind-Family series, at the AJL convention in Boston in June.
+Winners receive cash prizes from the estate of Sydney Taylor, author of the All-of-a-Kind-Family series, at the AJL convention in Los Angeles in June.
 Taylor's success created American Jewish children's literature.
 Librarian Ellen Cole recommends these special books.
 Winners, Honors, Notables and All-of-a-Kind-Family series are in the Library for you.

 The 2019 Younger Readers winner is All-of-a-Kind-Family Hanukkah by Emily Jenkins, illustrated by Paul Zelinsky.
 Charming text and playful illustrations merge in a new picture book version inspired by the classic chapter books by Sydney Taylor for whom the awards are named.